liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/02-blogs/02-adding-blog-entries.markdown

     Finally, you can allow *pingbacks* for the blog entry.
 Pingbacks are XML-RPC requests that are sent automatically when you link to another site.
-If you link to another site in your blog entry, @product@ sends a pingback to the other site to notify that site that you linked to it.
-Similarly, if someone links to your blog entry, @product@ can receive a pingback from that site and record the link.
+If you link to another site in your blog entry, @sharepoint@ sends a pingback to the other site to notify that site that you linked to it.
+Similarly, if someone links to your blog entry, @sharepoint@ can receive a pingback from that site and record the link.

     ![Figure 2: When creating a blog entry, the Configuration panel lets you control when and where the blog entry appears, and what to use for the entry's abstract.](../../../../images/blog-entry-configuration.png)